 It started online.
 I went to the American Girl Place website to make a reservation for tea at their flagship store on 5th Avenue in New York City.
-Just for fun, La Jolla Girl sat on my lap and we built a doll for her together.
+Just for fun, my daughter sat on my lap and we built a doll for her together.
 When it was time to checkout, the grand total was $357, due to some $107 bathrobe and a few other upgrades she had declared necessary.
 That doll will never be purchased.
 I made the reservation for tea anyway.

 American Girl Place NYC is enormous and quite a scene.
 My daughter was literally shivering with joy.
 Expensive dolls, clothing, furniture and more is for sale everywhere you turn.
 We walked over to the build-your-own doll section where almost every color of hair, skin and eye combination is available.
 Online, La Jolla Girl decided she wanted a little strawberry blonde, blue-eyed girl just like her.
 Instead, $108 later and after serious negotiations, we walked out with the doll below…

 …a doll that looks like her mother.
 We have the same skin tone and everything.
 Needless to say my cousins and sister-in-law, who were joining us in the cafe for tea, also found this funny.
 I’m just hoping she doesn’t have buyers remorse somewhere down the line.
 We did not have time to have the doll’s hair done, but this blows me away every time I see it.

 Yep, it’s a doll salon.

 New York’s American Girl Cafe on the 3rd floor is decorated entirely in black and white with hot pink highlights.
 Tea is from 4:00-5:00pm, though you may book for lunch or dinner too.
 When we were seated at our table, the new doll, Dora, was given her own high chair and tea set.
 They have loaners available at the cafe for those girls who forget or don’t have dolls.